Elevator and escalator accidents result in serious injuries. Property owners and businesses are required to keep their buildings free from hazards

-Causes of Elevator and Lift Accidents
+Causes of Elevator and Escalator Accidents

 While technology has become more reliable over time, escalators and elevators can still break down and malfunction.
 Many times, when this happens, it is just an inconvenience.
 However, sometimes it leads to severe injuries or even death.